caksoylar/zmk-posix-testbed/README.md

 In the shell, you can send key events with `key press/release/tap POS` commands where `POS` is the linearized key position (between 0 to 3 for this keymap).

+Note that in this mode not all log events are captured; if you run into issues try running with the above method to see all logs.

 ### Testing the keyboard through USB/IP

 You should see the keyboard listed as an `OpenMoko` device with the bus ID when listed through `sudo usbip list -r localhost`.
 You should then be able to connect to it through `sudo usbip attach -r localhost -b <bus-id>` and receive keycodes from the testbed.

 (I had issues with receiving keycodes with `usbip` on my personal WSL setup, while everything looked as expected on ZMK's end.
-This method is reportedly working for native Linux users, so I included instructions.)
+This method is reportedly working for native Linux users.)

 ## References
 - ZMK docs on posix board: https://zmk.dev/docs/development/posix-board
+- Zephyr docs on `native_posix*` boards: https://docs.zephyrproject.org/3.0.0/boards/posix/native_posix/doc/index.html#native-posix
 - Board DTS files (to look up nodes to modify):
   - https://github.com/zephyrproject-rtos/zephyr/blob/main/boards/posix/native_posix/native_posix.dts
   - https://github.com/zmkfirmware/zmk/blob/main/app/boards/native_posix_64.overlay